 The Afghanistan Wakhan Corridor and Little Pamir Mountains are one of the best offbeat adventures you can have.
 I had stared across three times from the Tajikistan side of the Wakhan Valley onto the Afghanistan side.

 It was so close yet so far.
 The first time was in 2012, the second in 2014, and the third in 2016.
-Like many travellers along that route the temptation to cross into Afghanistan is very strong.
+Like many travellers along that route, the temptation to cross into Afghanistan is very strong.

-In 2016 I finally did with a very cool Brazil couple Roy and Michelle and their motorhome.
+In 2016 I finally did with a very cool Brazilian couple Roy and Michelle, and their mobile motorhome.

-I will run through all the points.
-It was only over a week ago at the time of writing this that I left the Afghanistan Wakhan Valley so all the information is fresh in my head (October 2016).
+It was only over a week ago at the time of writing this that I left the Afghanistan Wakhan Valley so all the information is fresh in my head as I write this.

-There is no reason to plan way ahead!
+There is no reason to plan way ahead.

-I did the whole thing within 24 hours from getting the visa in Khorog and permits in Ishkashim.
+I did the whole preparation within 24 hours of getting the visa in Khorog and the permits in Ishkashim.